Pana Sankranti in Odisha is celebrated as the Odia New Year. Like every year, Pana Sankranti will be celebrated on 14th April 2023 (Friday).

 This day is named after ‘Pana’, the main drink offering specially prepared on this occasion.
-The Oriya New Year will start from this day.
+The Oriya New Year will start on this day.

 Pana Sankranti (Maha Vishuba Sankranti) is similar to the New Year festivals observed elsewhere in India such as Baisakhi (Punjab), Bihu (Assam), Juir Sheetal (Mithila), Naba Barsha (Bengal), Bisu Parba (Tulu Nadu region in Karnataka), Vishu (Kerala), and Puthandu (Tamil Nadu).

-There are specific reasons as to why the Visuva Sankranti is considered as the first day of the solar year.
+There are specific reasons why Visuva Sankranti is considered as the first day of the solar year.
 It is only on two occasions i.e. ‘Mesha Sankranti’ and ‘Tula Sankranti’ that the Sun fully rests on the equator and on these two dates the length of days and nights remain equal.
-After Mesha Sankranti the Sun moves in the northern direction to our side as our country is situated to the north of the equator.
-It is, therefore, from this day of first movement of the Sun from Mesha Sankranti that the New Year is counted.
+After Mesha Sankranti, the Sun moves in the northern direction to our side as our country is situated to the north of the equator.
+It is, therefore, from this day of the first movement of the Sun from Mesha Sankranti that the New Year is counted.

 People use a small pot filled with “pana” or a sweet drink of Mishri and water is hung on a basil (Tulsi) plant.
 There is a hole at the bottom of this pot which allows the water to fall from the pot, representing rain.

 The flour of horse gram chhatua, along with banana and curd, is consumed by the people of Odisha after offering it to the Tulsi plant.